What Is Codependency in Addiction, and Why Is It Harmful?

 However, God intended relationships to be mutually supportive and beneficial.
 Each partner’s strengths offset the other’s weaknesses.
 Neither one gets all the attention.
 And sometimes acting in love means saying, “no.”

 The idea is not to ease the suffering of one who is on the path to self-destruction.
 It is to see that they get on a better path.

 If you suspect that you might be enabling addiction, you need help just as urgently as the addict does.
 You can’t keep up these exhausting behaviors forever, and your loved one might never confront their own disease without your good decision-making and composure.

 God longs to heal addictions and broken relationships.
-Contact St. Gregory Retreat Centers today to find out how you can be useful and supportive during your loved one’s upcoming journey to recovery.
+Contact St. Gregory Recovery Center today to find out how you can be useful and supportive during your loved one’s upcoming journey to recovery.